Canvas Instructor Guide

 • Get additional insights into how Canvas discussions are used by enabling Threadz.
 Threadz is a learning analytics tool that allows you to visualize and better quantify student conversations that happen in threaded Canvas discussions.

-• To reduce your email load, set up a topic where students can ask questions.
-Then you can respond to everyone at once.
+• To reduce your email load, set up a discussion topic where students can ask questions.
+This way, you will be able to respond to everyone at once.

 Create an assessment in your Canvas course